Kulltero/Rust.Community/docs/components/UnityEngine.UI.RawImage.md

 You can re-use any of Rust's Sprites by specifying an asset path in the `sprite` field.

 ## Loading your own Images
-the RawImage Component has two Ways of displaying your own Images, the first is by downloading the image onto the game Server & supplying the CRC Checksum in the `png` field, and the second is by hosting the image online and supplying a direct link to it in the `url` field
+the RawImage Component has two Ways of displaying your own Images, loading from the server & loading from the web.

+Loading images from the server is done by downloading the image onto the game Server & supplying the CRC Checksum in the  `png`  field.

+Loading images from the web is done by hosting the image online and supplying a direct link to it in the  `url`  field

-Loading Images from your Server requires a bit of setup but has the benefit of the Client caching the image once it's loaded from your server, resulting in faster loading times on subsequent UI sends.
+Loading Images from your Server requires a bit of setup but has the benefit of the Client caching the image once it’s loaded from your server, resulting in faster loading times on subsequent UI sends.

 ### Loading Images from your Server
-to load Images from your own Server you have to download & store the image in Rust's `FileStorage`.
+to load images from your own Server, you have to download & store the image in Rust's `FileStorage`.

 ```c#